MarikaBBB/lift-portfolio/README.md

 # Lift's Portfolio

-Welcome to the GitHub repository for my personal portfolio, crafted during my time with the OneTech and Lift program.
+Welcome to the GitHub repository for my personal portfolio, which began to take shape during an 8-week Intro to Coding course, a government-funded program organised by the LIFT programme, OneTech, and Softwire.

-This portfolio showcases the projects I've developed, the skills I've honed, and the knowledge I've acquired during the 8 weeks of "Introduction to couding" course.
+This portfolio is a reflection of my early steps into the world of software engineering.
+It showcases projects that highlight the skills and knowledge I've acquired during this foundational course.

 ### Projects